Creating Songbird Habitat

 Suet and seeds

-If you plan to use suet, only put it out during winter months, as it spoils quickly and can melt in the summer.
+If you plan to use suet, only put it out during winter, as it spoils quickly and can melt in the summer.

+To offer a variety of seeds, opt for several birdfeeders (PDF) (PDF)that are well-spaced from one another and hold their own type of seed, rather than using fewer feeders with a seed mixture.
+If using a platform feeder, be sure to clean it daily.
+These feeders can get particularly messy and pose a greater risk of spreading disease.
 Using hulled seeds can prevent waste, as hulls will be dropped to the ground when birds are feeding.
 Start with smaller quantities and add more as needed.

-To offer a variety of seeds, opt for several bird feeders (PDF) that are well-spaced from one another and hold their own type of seed.
-If using a platform feeder, be sure to clean it daily.
-These feeders get particularly messy and can pose a greater disease spreading risk.

 Location

-Not all birds are keen on flying up to bird feeders.
+Not all birds are keen on flying up to birdfeeders.
 Species such as the dark-eyed junco and spotted towhee prefer to feed on the ground.
 If you are hoping to attract specific species to your feeder, be sure to research where and what they prefer to eat.
 Also consider adding perches to your feeding area.

-Pro tip: Tying some branches to a balcony or adding a small shrub can be a great way to give birds a place to wait their turn at a feeder, groom themselves, or rest.
+Pro tip: Tying some branches to a balcony or adding a small shrub can be a great way to give birds a place to wait their turn at a feeder, preen themselves, or rest.

 Resources